 - Conditioning you to recognize each contraction (surge) as an opening process, bringing you closer to your baby.

 - Altering your sense of time so that the time during surges feels brief and the time between, lengthy and restorative.

 - Insulating you from potential negative birthing space sounds or language.

 - Improving breastfeeding success.

 Your partner or support person is welcome to join us for one or two sessions so that he or she can learn how to help you relax more deeply during the birthing.
 If desired, a session can also focus on helping your birthing partner feel more relaxed about the birthing process.
 Having a calm, relaxed, helpful birthing partner is magic during birth!

 We didn’t know much about hypnotherapy before meeting with Susan.
-As parents of a young family, we decided to get tools in order to give birth as naturally as possible and cope better with our challenges.
-The VBAC was 100% natural and we now use hypnotherapy daily to help us relax and send positive messages to ourselves.
+After a Caesarean with our first child, this time we wanted to give birth as naturally as possible and cope better with our challenges.
+The birth was 100% natural and we now use self-hypnosis daily to help us relax and send positive messages to ourselves.